akrogp/b10prot/README.md

 The b10prot package includes a set of functions (with the `iwf_` prefix) specifically designed to streamline the protein identification workflow.
-These functions are designed to work with data in a “tidy” format, following principles similar to those of the `tidyverse`.
-This means that the data should be organized in a way that each type of observation is stored in its own column and each row represents a single observation.
+These functions are designed to work with data in a “tidy” format, so it should be organized in a way that each type of observation is stored in its own column and each row represents a single observation.

 This workflow is based on two main types of data:

 - **Identification Lists** containing a list of identifications with their scores:
-  - `iwf_load_psms` load PSMs from mzIdentML files.
+  - `iwf_load_psms` loads PSMs from mzIdentML files.
   - `iwf_psm2pep` aggregates PSMs into peptides.
   - `lpg` collapses relationships into a list of identifications including LPG scores.